All planning checklists

 Provide welcome packs

-Point out the local map with The Promenade and Montpellier Quarter highlighted.
+Point out The Promenade and Montpellier Quarter on the local map.

 Easy·Medium impact